 What are the sleeping arrangements?

 We don't provide any accommodation, everyone needs to bring something to sleep in.
-Ideally a tent, caravan, trailer tent etc... your group leader should have been sent a form to submit to us what tents you will be brining.
-We need to know this information so that we can give you enough space to camp your group.
+Ideally a tent, caravan, trailer tent etc... your group leader should have been sent a form to submit to us what tents you will be bringing.
+We need to know this information so that we can give you enough space to set up camp as a group.

 What about toilets and showers?

 There is a brick building on site which has a ladies and a gents toilet block with showers too.
 There is a separate shower block for over 18s which will be sign posted on site.